w-stephen/datumpilot/Planning/PRD_GDT_FCF_Builder_Interpreter_Revised.md

    - Mode 1: **Image / screenshot interpretation** (including drawing/PDF snippets).
    - Mode 2: **Form‑based FCF Builder** with live preview.
 3. Normalize all inputs into a **canonical FCF JSON** structure.
-4. Use **ChatGPT multi‑agent orchestration** for:
+4. Use **GPT-5.1 2-agent orchestration** for:
-   - FCF extraction from image/text.
+   - FCF extraction from image/text (Extraction Agent).
-   - Interpretation into human‑readable explanations.
+   - Deterministic validation/calculation as authority before AI explanation.
-   - Cross‑checking via a combined agent and a QA/adjudicator agent.
+   - Constrained Explanation Agent outputs with confidence derived from parseConfidence + validation.
 5. Maintain a **deterministic rules & calculation engine** as the source of truth for:
    - Standards constraints (what is allowed or required per ASME Y14.5).
    - Numeric results (bonus tolerance, virtual condition, pass/fail).